yandex-cloud/docs/en/forms/blocks-ref/payment.md

-# Block "Payment"
+# "Payment" block

-Using this block, a user can transfer money to a wallet in the YooMoney payment system (previously, Yandex&#160;Money).
-For example, as payment for attending an event.
+Using this block, users can transfer money to a wallet in the YooMoney payment system (previously, Yandex&#160;Money).
+For example, a participation fee.

 From the **Payment** block, the user is redirected to the company's website [Yoomoney]({{ link-yoomoney }}) to complete the payment. {{ forms-full-name }} only register the user's transition to the payment page.
 You can get information about payments and fees from YooMoney.

 {% note warning %}

 You can only use the **Payment** block to accept payments to a registered or identified wallet belonging to an individual.
-The transfer fee is deducted from the recipient.
+The transfer fee is charged to the recipient.

 {% endnote %}

 ## Block settings {#sec_settings}